 - Runaway Mountain at Six Flags Over Texas, Arlington, TX.
 This indoor steel coaster drops 30 feet and reaches speeds up to 40 mph.

 - Comet at Hersheypark, Hershey, PA.
-A great, classic wood coaster, this ride has a 78-foot drop and reaches a top speed of 50 mph.
+A great, classic wooden coaster, this ride has a 78-foot drop and reaches a top speed of 50 mph.

 Once you've battled your demons, chances are you'll be hooked for life.
 And your kids/significant other/friends will be prying you away from roller coasters.